Decision-Aware Conditional GANs for Time Series Data: Theoretical Results

-Theorem~\ref{thm:1} provides, whether for underlying data or one of the decision-related quantities, that the distribution on non-synthetic data is close to the generated distribution at every iteration in the training process.
-As with Arora et al. ~\cite{Arora2017}, we obtain an exponential tail bound, but in our case this has a constant that also involves the mixing coefficient as well as the sampling block size.
+for some constant $C>0$. \end{theorem} Theorem~\ref{thm:1} provides, whether for raw data or one of the decision-related quantities, that the distribution on non-synthetic data is close to the generated distribution at every iteration in the training process.
+As with \cite{Arora2017}, we obtain an exponential tail bound, but in our case, this has a constant that also involves the mixing coefficient as well as the sampling block size.